Glossary

 -

-Collections of money or other property made on a street or selling items on a street for charitable, philanthropic or benevolent purposes.
+Collections of money or other property made on a street for charitable, philanthropic or benevolent purposes.

 T